NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Criminal Defense for Federal Crimes

-Or, you're involved with minors on the internet, these are the type of cases the prosecutors are trying to keep you out, so that's where your defense attorney is going to have to mount an argue that makes sense to the judge in order to get you out under either a signature bond or a property bond.
+Or, you're involved with minors on the internet, these are the types of cases the prosecutors are trying to keep you out of, so that's where your defense attorney, with their expertise and experience, is going to have to mount an argument that makes sense to the judge in order to get you out under either a signature bond or a property bond.

-There's other types of bond they can do.
-They can do a bond where you use a bail bondsman.
+There are other types of bonds they can do.
+They can do a bond where you use a bail bond agent.
 That's usually not done at the federal level.

-So, if you or a loved one needs help, they've been arrested, their bail hearings coming up, I would get an attorney right away.
+So, if you or a loved one needs help, has been arrested, or has bail hearings coming up, I would strongly advise getting an attorney right away.
+Having the right legal representation can make a significant difference in your case.

 Related Content: